Applications are closed for 2022.

 Scientific Teaching Fellows

-WISCIENCE Scientific Teaching Fellows is a unique year-long program for graduate students and postdocs in the biosciences or connected fields that offers hands-on experience with research-based and inclusive teaching as an instructor (not a TA!).
+In this year-long program, Fellows get in-depth training and hands-on experience with research-based, inclusive teaching and serve as instructors (not TAs!).
 Through coursework and practical teaching experience in an undergraduate course, Fellows participate in a supportive community of colleagues and collaboratively develop innovative and effective ways to teach science.

 Scientific Teaching Fellows is part of the Wisconsin Program for Scientific Teaching.

-The Scientific Teaching Fellows program is a professional development program that offers graduate students and postdocs in-depth preparation for careers teaching college-level science.
+Scientific Teaching Fellows is a professional development program that offers graduate students and postdocs in-depth preparation for careers teaching college-level science.

-The program takes a unique approach, integrating training in college science teaching with practical teaching experience, all with an explicit emphasis on inclusive, research-based teaching approaches.
-Fellows learn about research-based teaching approaches the first semester, apply them the next semester as they design instructional materials that engage students in active learning, and then finally collaborate to teach a UW-Madison undergraduate biosciences course the final semester.
+The program takes a unique approach, integrating training in college science teaching with practical teaching experience, all with an explicit emphasis on inclusive, research-based approaches.
+Fellows learn about these approaches during the first semester, then apply them the next as they design instructional materials that engage students in active learning.
+In the final semester, Fellows implement what they’ve learned by collaborating to teach a UW-Madison undergraduate biosciences course.
 Fellows benefit from peer support and mentoring as they build their skills in all aspects of teaching.

 Applications open annually in the fall semester.
 There are no course prerequisites, but experience as a teaching assistant OR participation in workshops/trainings/courses related to teaching is recommended.